Why is My Christmas Cactus Dropping Buds?

 Why is my Christmas cactus dropping buds

-Christmas cactus are ‘short day’ plants which means they require more consecutive hours of darkness then light to form flower buds.
+I learned that Christmas cacti are ‘short day’ plants, which means they require more consecutive hours of darkness than light to form flower buds.

-In order to establish why the buds fall from Christmas cacti it is important to know the optimal conditions for bud formation.
+To establish why the buds fall from Christmas cacti, I think it is important that we know the optimal conditions for bud formation.

 This is because the cause of bud drop is usually due to a sudden change in conditions or a significant deviation from the optimal growing environment.